ssstylish/external/README.md

 # External

-**external** includes elements of rendering, internet access, memory interaction, and more.
+**external** includes elements of rendering, internet access and more.

 ## Features